stephsuber/renci-website/src/content/news/features/2008/03/27_renci-offers-food-for-the-mind-at-informational-bistros-2/index.md

 ---
-title: "RENCI offers “food for the mind” at informational ‘Bistros’"
+title: "RENCI offers \"food for the mind\" at informational \"Bistros\""
 slug: renci-offers-food-for-the-mind-at-informational-bistros-2
 spotlight: false
 publishDate: 2008-03-27